-The Zone is an art and research project centred on the landscapes of a damaged planet, an epoch named Anthropocene or Capitalocene.
-It takes its name from a real physical space, the area evacuated as a consequence of the Fukushima nuclear disaster.
-But the Zone is also metaphor that constructs the mythology of the present, warning us against dreams of technological progress turned into nightmares.
+The Zone is a project about the Anthropocene/Capitalocene landscapes of our damaged planet.
+It takes its name from a real physical space, the exclusion zone established as a consequence of the Fukushima nuclear disaster in Japan.
+The Zone is also a metaphor that constructs the mythology of the present, warning us against dreams of technological progress turned into nightmares.
 The project explores the possibilities of art & cartography displays in understanding contemporary environmental disasters.

 With a meteoric rise in recent years as one of the academic terms that define our contemporaneity, the Anthropocene is today a mega-concept whose hegemony is difficult to escape.
 The Holocene was left behind, current geological epoch is defined by the effects of human activity from the bedrock to the limits of the stratosphere.
 Overwhelming global data evidences that atmospheric, geologic, hydrologic, biospheric and other Earth system processes are now altered by humans.
 Capturing public imagination in the natural sciences, the humanities and the arts, the Anthropocene has moved quickly from a proposal on the geological periodization of the planet to a multidisciplinary conversation of wide range generating new research projects, books, academic journals, doctoral theses, seminars, art exhibitions and cultural programs worldwide.